Karla Pretorius: Career at the University of the Free State and Free State Crinums

-Karla completed her Bachelors in Dietetics at the University of the Free State (UFS) and obtained her Masters in Dietetics at the institution early 2019.
+Karla completed her Bachelors in Dietetics at the University of the Free State and obtained her Masters in Dietetics at the institution early 2019.
 She is currently reading towards a Diploma in Sports Management through the University of South Africa (UNISA).
 She worked as a community dietitian in Bloemfontein during 2015.
 She was also named as Sportswoman of the Year by the University of the Free State in 2015.
 KovsieSport awarded Karla as UFS Sportswoman of the Year in 2016.
 In 2017, Pretorius was named one of Mail & Guardian 200 Young South Africans.